Direct Access for Conjunctive Queries with Negations: Direct Access and Ordered relational circuits

 \begin{itemize} \item every gate of $C$ with no ingoing edge, called an \emph{input of $C$}, is labelled by either $\bot$ or $\top$; \item a gate $v$ labelled by a variable $x \in X$ is called a \emph{decision gate}.
 Each ingoing edge $e$ of $v$ is labelled by a value $d \in D$ and for each $d \in D$, there is at most one ingoing edge of $v$ labelled by $d$.
 This implies that a decision gate has at most $|D|$ ingoing edges; and \item every other gate is labelled by $\bowtie$. \end{itemize}

 The set of all the decision gates in a circuit $C$ is denoted by $\mathsf{decision}(C)$.
-Given a gate $v$ of $C$, we denote by $C_v$ the \emph{subcircuit of $C$ rooted in $v$} to be the circuit whose gates are the gates reachable from $v$ by following a directed path in $C$.
+Given a gate $v$ of $C$, we denote by $C_v$ the \emph{subcircuit of $C$ rooted in $v$} to be the circuit whose output is $v$ and which contains every gate $g$ such that there is a directed path from $g$ to $v$.
 We define the \emph{variable set of $v$}, denoted by $\var(v) \subseteq X$, to be the set of variables $x$ labelling a decision gate in $C_v$.
 The variable labeling a decision gate $v$ is denoted by $\decvar(v)$.
 The \emph{size} $|C|$ of a \jcircuit{} is defined to be the number of edges of its underlying DAG.

+The intended semantics of a \jcircuit{} is that each gate of the circuit computes a relation $\rel(v)$ on variables set $\var(v)$.
+Intuitively, join nodes computes the joins of the relations computed by its input and decision nodes computes the union of the relation computed by its input with an additional variable $x$ whose value depends on the label of the edge between the decision node and its input.